Saturday, December 28, 2024

 We bring back Claire to share the letter she wrote to her dad before coming home for this Christmas.
 We met her in, "Leap of Faith Into The Less Traveled Road", (August 23, 2023).
 I introduced her story from when she started asking her dad questions when she was nine years old.
 In her own quest at finding answers, and after a time thereafter, she changed her mind about what to major in college.
 She at first considered majoring in history but before the summer ended after her senior year of high school, she opted to double-major in biology and chemistry instead.
 After which, her plan was to go on to pre med to pursue a medical degree.

 Her natural intelligence, coupled with a tirelessly inquisitive mind, gave her the strong paddle that made her academic pursuit more like going downstream rather than negotiating the opposing rapids of the onrushing river that is the first year of college.
 Outside of the confines of the classrooms, the study halls and the dorm room desk, she did not abandon the pleadings of her probing mind to sometimes go beyond the textbooks and lectures.
-She kept up with what was going on in the world but she stayed away from social media while she kept up with the news feed through her own personal filter.
+She stayed away from social media while she kept up with the news feed through her own personal filter.
 When she needed inspiration her go-to reference was the Bible her mom gave her before she left for college.

 This Christmas is her first time to be back home months away from her family.
 Last Thanksgiving she and two of her classmates decided to stay on campus to do volunteer work at the local shelter for the homeless.
 The university acquiesced to the request of the Dean to allow the three students free meals at the faculty cafeteria throughout the week.